unified-font-object/ufo-spec/versions/ufo3/kerning.plist.md

 | Q      | E      | -100  |
 | Q      | F      | -200  |

-##### Exception Caveat
+##### Exception Conflict Resolution

-Exceptions are very powerful, but there is one rule that must be followed. **There must not be contradictions within a level.** For example, given the same public.kern1.O and public.kern2.E group as above, a font contains the following kerning pairs:
+It's possible to create kerning contradictions with exceptions.
+For example, given the same public.kern1.O and public.kern2.E group as above, a font contains the following kerning pairs:

 | Side 1         | Side 2         | Value |
 |----------------|----------------|-------|